samas7/quote-generator-js/README.md

 # Onja Javascript Project 1 : Imagine a quote generator
 # Author: Sam Lucas

--   create a new README.md with your logic explaining how you solved the problem

 This programme generates a list of mash-up quotes - by combining parts of other quotes.
 In the browser, users specify:
 - the number of quotes they wish to generate